redwoodjs/redwood/docs/docs/testing.md

 The `partialMatch` helper takes two forms of arguments:

 - If you supply an object, you are expecting a partial match of that object
-- If you supply an array of objects, you are expecting an array containing a partial match of the objects
+- If you supply an array of objects, you are expecting an array containing a partial match of each of the objects

 :::tip